Nexcauzin/Nexcauzin/README.md

 - Electrical Engineering Student at UNIVASF
 - I have extensive knowledge with Arduino and Raspberry Pi
 - Developed proficiency in Python, Matlab and C++ through projects with the F-Carranca team
-- Currently exploring functionalities in JavaScript for fun.

  ##